Matteo294/FYS4411/Project1/README.md

 At this point the program can be run in multpliple ways, briefly listed here
 1. **Single analytical simulation** (ID 0): run a single simulation using analytical formulas for the local energy
 2. **Single numerical simulation** (ID 1): run a single simulation using the numerical approximation for the second derivative of the wavefunction when evaluating the local energy
-3. **varying alpha** (ID 2): run multiple simulations varying the variational parameter in the wavefunction
+3. **Varying alpha** (ID 2): run multiple simulations varying the variational parameter in the wavefunction
 4. **Varying dt** (ID 3): run multiple simulations varying the time step length used to numerically integrate the Fokker-Planck equation
 5. **Varying N** (ID 4): run multiple simulations varying the number of particles
 6. **Gradient descent** (ID 5): run a gradient descent algorithm to find the best value for the variational parameter in the trial wavefunction.
 Then run a simple simulation using the obtained value for the variational parameter